piyueh/geoclaw-neck-test/README.md

 -----------------------------
 ## 1. Steps to reproduce results

-To reporduce the results, follow these commands (on Linux):
+To reproduce the results, follow these commands (on Linux):

 ```
 $ python setup.py